tburrows13/tburrows13.github.io/music.md

 <br>
 ## Organ

-I am an Organ Scholar at Christ's College Cambridge.
-If you require me to play for a service, the best way to get in contact is by email.
+I was an Organ Scholar at Christ's College Cambridge.
+If you would like me to play for a service, please get in touch by email.

+In March 2022, I recorded the album [Like to a flower](https://smarturl.it/FREVU0) with the Christ's choir, both singing and playing organ.